GD399-OSD/OSD-book/Introduction/20180501FlosRegularly.md

 ## Free doesn't mean easy

-So we have on one hand a pragmatic approach that is based in the history of designing, the history of just how we as humans created cultural and societal artifacts, and on the other a critical design approach that intentionally positions itself as different from mainstream capitalist designing.
+So we have on one hand a pragmatic approach that is based in the history of designing, the history of just how we as humans created cultural and societal artifacts, and on the other a critical design approach that intentionally positions itself as different from mainstream capitalism.

-There are barriers to doing this as a visual designer.
-The main one is by choosing openness, transparency, and sharing you are working in a way that is at odds w/ much of how the market wants us to behave.
-If you see design as serving business, then making your designs available to everyone might not seem like the right approach (Stallman has a rebuttal to this kind of thinking).
+By choosing openness, transparency, and sharing designers are working in a way that is at odds w/ what the market wants.
+If you see design as serving business, then making your designs available to everyone might not seem like the right approach (Stallman has a rebuttal to this kind of thinking, but its a barrier).

 Another obstacle is that while you might be adopting more open practices for yourself and are being more open to collaboration, you are actually less able to collaborate as you no longer use the tools of your peers.
+In our class we collaborated with MICA's library on some new materials.
+The library thinks of itself as an open entity within the school -- the ideals of Stallman's and F/LOS at large are mirrored by the Library's director and staff.
+However, there were limitations to what we could do -- we still had to create everything with creative cloud for example.
+We were able to collect and share all manner of our designs, but we couldn't ever include the typefaces in our repositories as they also aren't open (the Library adheres to MICA's brand guidelines for its materials).

+That F/LOS tools are hard to install and/or hard to use commonly is cited at the main barrier to use.
+Every student at least once this term came in frustrated with not being able to do something or get a feature to work, etc. with some application being used.

 ## Be the Designer with a bigger toolbox

-An advanatage to F/LOS tools is that since they use file types that are built on open standards, and that are often just specialty versions of XML files, they are just text files! they can relaly easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.
+An advanatage to F/LOS tools is that since they use file types that are built on open standards, they can easily be tracked and shared with tools that make a workflow of collaborating, sharing, etc. easy.

-Advantage to F/LOS ideals in creating oppositional model useful for critiquing our mainstream culture.
-By choosing to use this surreal set of softwares (linux, scribus etc.) a designer is specifically saying "I am not using the same comptuer or software as you."
+F/LOS ideals create an oppositional model useful for critiquing our mainstream culture.
+By choosing to use this surreal set of softwares (linux, scribus etc.) a designer is specifically saying "I am not using the same computer or software as you." and "my computer software has different ethics than yours" This has use as a critique of the status quo.

 Is it important that the source is shareable or is it important that the spirit is embraced?

-F/LOS delivers uses file formats that are easier to port across a range of systems and tools (SVG, XML).
+## Conclusion

 What do you see out there when you look for open source design?
 Fonts, Icons, Templates, Frameworks.
 Is this what F/LOS design means?
 Is that all that's possible?
-We get the internet, we've got version control, we're into the mindset of transparent and sharing, etc. Is that enogh? how does that make design/designing better? what does that do other than help on individual, creative levels?
+We get the internet, we've got version control, we're into the mindset of transparency and sharing, etc. Is that enough?

-## Further thoughts

-## Conclusion
+As a course, Special Topics in Graphic Design: Open Source was half seminar and half studio.
+There was so much ground covered that this paper cannot do the whole thing justice.
+What the course was most useful for to me was remembering that the way that Open Source software works is not unique to contemporary startup culture -- the things we need as humans have been being made in these ways basically forever.
+This means that we as visual designers are not precluded from accessing them.